Sasural Genda Phool

-Sasural Genda Phool is an Indian television drama series that aired on StarPlus starring Ragini Khanna and Jay Soni.
+Sasural Genda Phool is an Indian television drama series that aired on StarPlus starring Jay Soni and Ragini Khanna.
 It aired during weekday evenings from 1 March 2010 to 21 April 2012.
 It is based on the backdrop of Old Delhi.

 Plot

 Suhana Bajpai is a gorgeous, energetic young woman who lost her mother Vidisha when she was a child.
 Kamal Kishore Bajpai, Suhana's father, is unable to provide Suhana with sufficient time despite his best efforts.
 Suhana has a legendary temper and a materialistic mentality as a result of being deprived of his attention and Vidisha's love.
 In an act of spontaneous anger because of a bad break-up, she accepts to marry anyone Kamal chooses for her.

 Ishaan Kashyap is an IT professional who grew up in a joint household and is polite, shy, and good-natured.
 However, he lacks a partner due to his introverted and awkward personality around women.
 He gives up and resolves to marry whomever his family determines to be a good match for him.

 Kamal Kishore Bajpai and Ishaan coincidentally meet.
 After observing the Kashyap family's love and kindness, Kamal realises that this is the home that Suhana requires in her life.
 He requests Ishaan's hand for Suhana in marriage, which the Kashyaps accept.
 Suhana and Ishaan get married.

 However, the marriage gets off to a bad start.
 Suhana makes it clear to Ishaan that she does not love him, as she is still suffering from the break-up.
 He decides to allow her time to heal her wounds.
 Suhana eventually begins to bond with the family, particularly with Shailaja, Ishaan's aunt (called Badi Ma by everyone), whom Suhana admires as the motherly figure she has been lacking in her life.
 Suhana gradually begins to care for Ishaan as a result of living together.
 She also learns more about the family with time.